Safe, confident students who can flourish

 Keeping safe online

-Around this event, before and after, students in all Globeducate schools will consider this topic and general ways to keep safe online, encouraging healthy conversations and mutual support among peer groups.
+Around this event, before and after, students in all Globeducate schools consider this topic and general ways to keep safe online, encouraging healthy conversations and mutual support among peer groups.